duartebred/Mapping-Omics-datasets-on-KEGG-Metabolic-Pathways/README.md

 </div>

 ##
-Visit [KEGGCharter on GitHub](https://github.com/iquasere/KEGGCharter) for more information and updates.
+Visit [KEGGCharter on GitHub](https://github.com/iquasere/KEGGCharter), and [paper](https://www.sciencedirect.com/science/article/pii/S2001037022001179) for more information and updates.
 ##